Alan Ladd: This Gun for Hire and stardom

 Paramount had owned the film rights to A Gun for Sale, a novel by Graham Greene, since 1936, but waited until 1941 before making a movie out of it, changing the title to This Gun for Hire.
 Director Frank Tuttle was struggling to find a new actor to play the role of Raven, a hit man with a conscience.
 Ladd auditioned successfully, and Paramount signed him to a long-term contract in September 1941 for $300 per week.
 The New York Times wrote that:

 Tuttle and the studio are showing more than a passing enthusiasm for Ladd.
 He has been trying to get a foothold in pictures for eight years, but received no encouragement, although he tried every angle known to town—extra work, bit parts, stock contracts, dramatic schools, assault of the casting offices.
 Sue Carol, the former silent star who is now an agent, undertook to advance the youth's career two years ago, and only recently could she locate an attentive ear.
 Then, the breaks began.

-According to author David Thomson (film critic) in 1975, "Once Ladd had acquired an unsmiling hardness, he was transformed from an extra to a phenomenon.
+According to author David Thomson in 1975, "Once Ladd had acquired an unsmiling hardness, he was transformed from an extra to a phenomenon.
 Ladd's calm, slender ferocity make it clear that he was the first American actor to show the killer as a cold angel."
 John Houseman later wrote that Ladd played "a professional killer with a poignant and desolate ferocity that made him unique, for a time, among the male heroes of his day."

 Both the film and Ladd's performance played an important role in the development of the gangster genre: "That the old-fashioned motion picture gangster with his ugly face, gaudy cars, and flashy clothes was replaced by a smoother, better-looking, and better-dressed bad man was largely the work of Mr. Ladd." – The New York Times obituary (January 30, 1964).

 Though the romantic lead went to established star Robert Preston, Ladd's teaming in support with female lead Veronica Lake captured the public's imagination.
 Their overnight-sensation pairing continued in three more films and included three more in guest spots in wartime all-star Hollywood musical revues.